|Process Servers for New York City: |

 York do not require process servers to be licensed.

 Contrary to widely held popular beliefs wrongly promoted by newspapers, film and television, service of process must not be effected by using

-tricks (E.g. : Disguise yourself as a nun and serve the evasive priest who is hiding in church or announce yourself as the pizza delivery guy in
+tricks (E.g. : Disguising yourself as a nun and serving the evasive priest who is hiding in church or announcing yourself as the pizza delivery guy

-order to get the defendant to open the entrance door of her home) and process servers do not need to get the recipients' signatures in order
+in order to get the defendant to open the entrance door of his home).
+Additionally, process servers are not required to obtain the servees'